 NOTE: Each browser varies but if you look inside the browser/address bar and/or to the sides of it, there will always be something indicating that you are on an SSL encrypted page

 The only pages that need SSL are pages that contain sensitive information like your credit card.
 If you are entering your credit card information and you do not see the SSL certificate in the top of your browser it is recommended you do not place the order.
-You will see on DogLoverStore.com, when you reach the final checkout page and enter your credit card information, the page is encrypted with SSL.
+You will see on DogLoverStore.com, every single page including our cart and checkout page is encrypted with SSL.

 Age of the Website

 Another thing to consider is how long the site been around.
 Sites that are out to scam you usually are only up for a couple months.
 By that point they will have been reported numerous times and then they shut down the site.
 A site that has been around for a year or more, is less likely to be scamming customers.

 Privacy Policies, FAQ, and Contact Information

 It is recommended to all businesses that sell online to be PCI compliant.
 In a nut shell, that means that all credit card data from a customer must be handled properly in the database to ensure the data is protected from hackers.
 Many websites are not PCI compliant.
 Please examine the following scenario: